LinkedInLearning/css-for-programmers-2476119/README.md

 # CSS for Programmers
-This is the repository for the LinkedIn Learning course CSS for Programmers .
+This is the repository for the LinkedIn Learning course CSS for Programmers.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![CSS for Programmers ][lil-thumbnail-url]